uiocompcat/tmcinvdes/README.md

 <img align="center" src="concept_overview.png" alt="Inverse Design of Metal Complexes" width="800"/>

-The fork used to train the models can be found at: [FastJTNNpy3](https://github.com/Strandgaard96/FastJTNNpy3)
+The fork used to train the models can be found at: [FastJTNNpy3](https://github.com/Strandgaard96/FastJTNNpy3).
+All script used to train the models and perform conditional optimization can be found in the fork.

 ## Work in Progress